sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 #### Infectious Bite

-Your monstrous minionís bite attack deals an additional 1d4 ongoing necrotic damage that persists until the target regains hit points or is medically administered to with a DC 15 Medicine check.
+Your monstrous minion√≠s bite attack deals an additional 1d4 ongoing necrotic damage that persists until the target regains hit points or is medically administered to with a DC 15 Medicine check.
 This damage increases by 1d4 when you reach 11th level.

 If the target is a beast, dragon, giant, humanoid, or monstrosity and it dies while suffering from this effect, it rises as a zombie after 1 minute, gaining the **zombie template**.
 Zombies created in this way are hostile to all non-undead and are not under your control.